 - Register or sign in to the Disneyland app or head to StartYourDisneylandExperience.com and link your admission.
 To link your ticket from Undercover Tourist, you'll simply enter your ticket's 19-digit confirmation number.
 This can be found in your confirmation email, or just beneath the barcode on your ticket (or, using the barcode on the ticket, you can scan it directly into the app).
 You may need to enter the name of each ticket holder (it's important to do this correctly as you cannot change this).
 Then, access the theme park reservation system.
 You'll have two choices: Book Theme Park Reservation or Retrieve Hotel Reservation (which allows you to link a resort reservation to your account).
 Once you click Book Theme Park Reservations, you'll see Create Your Party.
 (If you do not see your tickets, click +Link a ticket to link your park admission.)

 - Select a date and theme park.
 Choose the date and the theme park that you'd like to visit.
-You'll see a calendar that shows availability (this photo is not current).
-If a date has no park availability, you'll see a slash through it.
+You'll see a calendar that shows availability (this photo is not current as availability changes all the time).
+If a date has no park availability left, you'll see a slash through it.
 If you have a multi-day ticket, after you confirm one day, you'll return to the previous screen and select Book Theme Park Reservation to repeat the process and make reservations for each day of your ticket.
 If you have a Park Hopper ticket, choose the theme park where you want to start your day.
+The Park Hopper availability can vary from the 1-Day availability.
 Once all of your ticket's days have been reserved, the button to book a reservation will no longer appear, leaving just the option to view existing reservations.
 To make changes, you will cancel and rebook.

 - Review and confirm your visit.
+Scroll down to confirm.
 Provide an email address (this may be auto-populated, so be sure to double-check it) to receive confirmation of your reservation and QR code.
-You'll be able to see or manage your park reservations on the top of the home page in the Disneyland app at any time.
-Be prepared to present your QR code (if asked) and the associated valid ticket when you arrive at Disneyland Resort.
-(Cast members are not asking for the QR code — you just need your ticket — when you enter, but it's good to have proof just in case something goes wrong.)
+You'll be able to see or manage your park reservations in the Future Plans part of the Disneyland app at any time.
+(Cast members are not asking for the reservation QR code — you just need your ticket — when you enter, but it's good to have proof just in case something goes wrong.)

 Tips for Navigating the Site